(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Implicit bias of SGD and GD

-where $h_k:\R^d\to\R$ for $k\geq 0$ are strictly convex functions. \end{restatable} By suitably modifying classical convex optimization techniques to account for time-varying potentials (\cref{prop:MD_varying}, that can also be of independent interest), we can prove the convergence of the iterates towards an interpolator $\beta^\star_\infty$ along with that of all the relevant quantities which appear in \cref{thm:conv_gd}.
-The implicit regularisation problem then directly follows from: (1) the limit condition $\nabla h_\infty(\beta_\infty)\in\Span(x_1,\ldots,x_n)$ as seen from \cref{eq:time_varying_MD} and (2) the interpolation condition $X \beta^\star_\infty = y$.
+\end{proposition} \Cref{thm:implicit_bias,thm:conv_iterates,prop:conv_quantitative} follow from this key proposition: by suitably modifying classical convex optimization techniques to account for the time-varying potentials, we can prove the convergence of the iterates towards an interpolator $\beta^\star_\infty$ along with that of the relevant quantities $\balpha_{\pm, k}$, $\balpha_{k}$ and $\phi_k$.
+The implicit regularisation problem then directly follows from: (1) the limit condition $\nabla h_\infty(\beta_\infty)\in\Span(x_1,\ldots,x_n)$ as seen from \cref{eq:spanX} and (2) the interpolation condition $X \beta^\star_\infty = y$.
 Indeed, these two conditions exactly correspond to the KKT conditions of the convex problem \cref{eq:implicit_bias}.
-Furthermore, while we perform our analysis for minibatch SGD, \cref{prop:tv_md} holds for any other stochastic gradient methods (\emph{e.g.}, label-noise).